-The New Orleans, LA and Beaumont-Port Arthur, TX MSAs are the second largest metropolitan statistical areas in the coastal regions of Louisiana and Texas with respect to the total number of companies they possess in the fossil fuels sector.
+The New Orleans, LA and Beaumont-Port Arthur, TX MSAs are the second-largest metropolitan statistical areas in the coastal regions of Louisiana and Texas with respect to the total number of companies they possess in the fossil fuels sector.
 While subsidiaries with parent companies based in the Houston-The Woodlands-Sugar Land, TX MSA are especially prevalent in the New Orleans-Metairie, LA MSA, the opposite is the case in the Beaumont-Port Arthur, TX MSA, where most companies are subsidiaries sent from other regions of the United States.
-Moreover, the New Orleans, LA MSA contains four percent of the fossil fuel industry within the case study region, whereas the Beaumont-Port Arthur, TX MSA possesses 2.3 percent of the sector.
-Finally, fossil fuels and adjacent sectors comprise a slightly larger proportion of the corporations in the Beaumont-Port Arthur, TX MSA than they do in the New Orleans-Metairie, LA MSA at
+Moreover, the New Orleans, LA MSA contains 4% of the fossil fuel industry within the case study region, whereas the Beaumont-Port Arthur, TX MSA possesses 2.3% of the sector.
+Finally, fossil fuels and adjacent sectors comprise a slightly larger proportion of the corporations in the Beaumont-Port Arthur, TX MSA than they do in the New Orleans-Metairie, LA MSA at 12.7% compared to 9.3%.
+The relatively lower levels of fossil fuel and related companies within these two metropolitan areas places them at an advantage as the energy sector shifts in favor of renewables.